packbackbooks/engineering-docs/productivity.md

 What would happen to the team if you got hit by a bus?
 When a developer is the only person who is capable of performing a task, this is a symptom of knowledge siloing.

 - **Document everything.** Create documentation explaining how a system or process works.
+- **Create an ownership rotation.** Train another developer to a service or process.
+Let them handle the majority of responsibilities related to that service for the next several months.
+Once a developer gains competency, begin cross-training the next person.
-- **Cross-train other developers.** Stop taking tickets related to siloed knowledge, and instead devote time to pairing with other developers until they are confident to maintain it themselves.
+  - **Cross-train technical skills.** Stop taking tickets related to a service, and instead devote time to pairing with the developer until they are confident to maintain it themselves.
 Use this to drive improvements to documentation.
-- **Designate an alternate.** Once at least one other team member has been adequately trained on a process, designate an alternate to operate in your absence.
-Periodically, give them the opportunity to run things to surface any questions.
+  - **Designate an alternate.** Train an alternate on how to operate a process in your absence.
+Supervise until you feel comfortable letting them operate it independently.
+For example, attend a meeting but let them run it; later, stop attending the meeting to ensure they can run it without you.
 - **Grant access and permissions.** Ensure that at least one other person has proper access and permissions to all services and vendor accounts within the organization.
 - **Take a vacation!** Then observe what happens when you go on vacation.
 Use single points of failure that came up as a way to guide building redundancy.